Your Unfulfilled Potential – The Story of Robert

 Robert is a fellow I knew when I lived in a different city.
 A very effective fellow, really well known around town, and the consummate great guy, Robert got an awful lot done.

 He was singularly responsible for the redevelopment of downtown districts and two small cities.
-He also created an art district in a neighborhood that had been filled with blight, crime and decay, brought that back into something that was really loads of fun and a great spot to go.
-He sat on the boards of a half a dozen more companies and foundations in the community and in the region and he has taken the organization that he started from nothing to something really significant in just a few years.
+He also created an art district in a neighborhood that had been filled with blight, crime, and decay, brought that back into something that was really loads of fun and a great spot to go.
+He sat on the boards of half a dozen more companies and foundations in the community and in the region and he has taken the organization that he started from nothing to something really significant in just a few years.

-Now, there’s two reasons why.
+Now, there are two reasons why.

 First of all, he’s a very capable person.
 Robert’s talented, highly educated, and he has a great work ethic.
 He works really hard.
 He knows a lot of people.
 He’s amiable, he’s friendly, and he’s an all-around super fellow.

 And secondly, he’s a very concerned person.
 But he’s not concerned about himself.
-Robert wants to make changes in the world and he’s willing to apply himself and his organization to making those changes happen.
+Robert wants to make changes in the world and he’s willing to apply himself and his organization to make those changes happen.

-Now, the Roberts of the world think further ahead and at deeper level than most everybody else.
+Now, the Roberts of the world thinks further ahead and at a deeper level than most everybody else.
 Because of their tremendous personal attributes, these are really movers and shakers.
 I’m going to suspect that you’re watching this because you’re like him.
 You are a person of considerable attributes and you think farther ahead, and you think at a deeper level than almost everybody else.

-Well, Robert got a lot done, people of the world like Robert get a lot done in remarkably small amount of time they seem to be able to do anything and everything.
+Well, Robert got a lot done, people of the world like Robert get a lot done in a remarkably small amount of time they seem to be able to do anything and everything.
 But this is a problem and here’s why.

 Because your circle of concern, which is represented by the outer circle, is always greater than your circle of ability.
 It is ALWAYS greater than your circle of ability.
 Conscientious people of ethics and integrity, people of great ambition and desire have a very broad circle of concern, but their circle of ability does not reach that far.